latteouka/gtranz/readme.md

 }, [introPlayed]);
 ```

-2. use custom event to do whatever you want.
+2. use custom event to re-setup outro whenever you want.

 ```ts
 const timeline = useTimeline();